Gavin-Bowers/lampCode/README.md

 	and change COM4 to whichever COM port the lamp connects to If you don't know which, open Mu (install it if you need to) (Circuitpython) and hover the mouse over the chip icon in the bottom right (while the lamp is plugged in)

 Step 9.
+	Open code.py and change pixelCount to your number of LEDs (34 for smaller lamps).
+Probably set buffer to 0.
+Also change the pins (marked with <--) to the 	  correct ones for your device.
+Step 10.
 	If you haven't already, connect your lamp with a data USB to micro USB male-male cable.
-Open the lamp's folder and copy code.py from this folder onto the lamp
+Open the lamp's folder and copy code.py from this folder onto the lamp.
+	If the device's folder doesn't have neopixel.mpy, add it from this folder.

-Step 10.
+Step 11.
 	Close Mu if it's open as it can interfere with serial communication

-Step 11.
+Step 12.
 	Run runLightshow.bat by double clicking it

-Step 12.
-	Pray